artsafin/coda-schema-generator/README.md

 Where:
 - `codaapi.Row` type satisfies the `codaschema.Valuer` interface and therefore can be used with `New<Table Name>` data constructors
 - `tableID` can be taken from `codaschema.ID.Tables.<Table Name>.ID`
-- `codaapi.ListRowsParam` is a way to set the Query Parameters for the [ListRows operation](https://coda.io/developers/apis/v1#operation/listRows)
+- `codaapi.ListRowsParam` is a way to set the Query Parameters for the [ListRows API endpoint](https://coda.io/developers/apis/v1#operation/listRows)

 Example of usage:
 ```